Kenya Wildlife Safari

 ACCOMMODATIONS: Throughout the trip, you will be staying in wonderful safari lodges and tented camps, small hotels, and guest houses.
 Most rooms are double occupancy with two beds.
 Participants will be paired by gender or requests to room together.

-MEALS: Kick back and relax while all meals are made for you.
-You'll indulge in typical Kenyan and British cuisine, including beef, chicken, fish, and lots of fruit, and vegetarian options will be accommodated.
+MEALS: All meals are prepared for you.
+You'll enjoy typical Kenyan and British cuisine, including beef, chicken, fish, and lots of fruit, and vegetarian options will be accommodated.

 Bottled water is readily available.
 Count on hearty breakfasts, picnic trail lunches, and lively dinners.
 While we’ll enjoy happy hours together, however the purchase of alcoholic beverages is not included in the trip fees.